Kernix13/markdown-cheatsheet/html-tags.md

 This is a <mark>mark tag</mark>, does it work?

-`ruby` tag test: worked but no need
+`ruby` tag test: worked but not applicable to me

 <ruby>
 明日 <rp>(</rp><rt>Ashita</rt><rp>)</rp>